EEE-ELEC2645/EEE-ELEC2645.github.io/docs/C_Basics/arrays.md

 }
 ```

 ### Create all

-- If you provide initial values, you can omit the size:
+If you provide initial values, you can omit the size:

   ```c
   int array[] = { 100, 101, 102, 103, 104 };
   ```

+This will make an array of 5 elements.

 ### Initialise all values to zero